 a common understanding of a desired future state is created,

 the future state is committed by all relevant stakeholders,

 the organization changes into to right direction such that the future state is achieved.

-As a result, leadership knowledge is not only relevant for people who occupy a formal leadership position, but for all executives, managers and professionals who want to see their organization to develop to the better.
+As a result, leadership knowledge is not only relevant for people who occupy a formal leadership position, but for all executives, managers and professionals who want to see boost their career and change the world for the better.

 This CQ Dossier describes the qualities of transformational leaders and how they gain commitment to their vision and the mission of the organization.
 The paper draws on the main theories of transformational leadership to present the key behaviors that distinguish transformational leaders from transactional leaders.

 Over the last ten years, researchers have focused on Transformational Leadership as being an effective leadership strategy to implement within public and private sector organizations.
 This CQ Dossier focus on Transformational Leadership and poses the question on when the theory is effective and ineffective for individual and organizational success